Maxi Priest

-Max Alfred "Maxi" Elliott (born 10 June 1961), known by his stage name Maxi Priest, is a British reggae vocalist of Jamaican descent.
+Max Alfred Elliott (born 10 June 1961), known by his stage name Maxi Priest, is a British reggae vocalist of Jamaican descent.
 He is best known for singing reggae music with an R&B influence, otherwise known as reggae fusion.
 He was one of the first international artists to have success in this genre, and one of the most successful reggae fusion acts of all time.

 Early life

 Maxi Priest was born in Lewisham, London, the second youngest of nine siblings.
-His parents had moved to England from Jamaica to provide more opportunity for their family and he grew up listening to gospel, reggae, R&B, and pop music.
+His parents had moved to England from Jamaica to provide more opportunity for their family and he grew up listening to gospel, reggae, R&B, funk and soul music.
 He first learned to sing in church, encouraged by his mother, who was a Pentecostal missionary.

-Priest grew up listening to Jamaican artists such as Dennis Brown, John Holt, Ken Boothe and Gregory Isaacs as well as singers like Marvin Gaye, Al Green, the Beatles, Phil Collins and Frank Sinatra.
+Priest grew up listening to Jamaican artists such as Dennis Brown, Burning Spear, Coxsone Dodd's Studio One, John Holt, Ken Boothe, Beres Hammond and Gregory Isaacs as well as singers like Marvin Gaye, Al Green, Cat Stevens, Steve Winwood, the Beatles, Phil Collins and Frank Sinatra.

 As a teenager, he lifted speaker boxes for the Jah Shaka and Negus Negast sound-systems.
 He was a founder member of Saxon Studio International, and it was with Saxon that Maxi began performing at neighbourhood youth clubs and house parties.

-His music is sometimes closer to R&B and pop than to reggae.
-His cousin, Jacob Miller, a reggae icon, was the frontman in the popular reggae group Inner Circle.
+His music is sometimes influenced by R&B, which he blends with reggae.
+Priest lost his cousin Jacob Miller in a car crash on 23 March 1980.
+Miller was the frontman in the popular reggae group Inner Circle, as well as a reggae icon who had worked with King Tubby and Augustus Pablo.

 Two of Priest's sons are also singers; Marvin Priest (born Marvin Cornell Elliott) and Ryan Elliott, who was in the 1990s boy band, Ultimate Kaos.